SwarmUS/esp32-boilerplate/README.md

 The project includes a target called ``openocd-flash`` that will flash the program over JTAG with the adafruit ftd2232h breakout board.
 For other adapters, other .cfg might need to be supplied.

 #### Debugging

+The xtensa debugger has a depency on libpython2.7.
+You can install it using your package manager.

 To debug using CLion, you can create a run configuration using the Embedded Gdb Server template.
 Follow these steps to create this configuration:
 1. Create a new configuration using Embedded GDB Server Template
 2. Set the executable to the .elf file of the project